Posted on February 15, 2021

-In its ongoing effort to promote sustainable affordable housing development, MHP will host a free Enterprise Green Communities Criteria virtual workshop on Friday, Feb.
-12, 2021 from noon to 1 p.m.
+In its ongoing effort to promote sustainable affordable housing development, MHP recently hosted an Enterprise Green Communities Criteria virtual workshop.

-The event will feature two experts from Enterprise Community Partners' Green Communities initiative, the nation’s only national green building program designed explicitly for affordable housing construction.
+The event - held on Feb.
+12 - featured two experts from Enterprise Community Partners' Green Communities initiative, the nation’s only national green building program designed explicitly for affordable housing construction.
 It is one of the green certification programs that borrowers can pursue to qualify for financing and other incentives through MHP's Green and Healthy Housing Program.

-This event is co-sponsored by MHP, the Local Initiatives Support Corporation Boston, the Massachusetts Association of Community Development Corporations, and the Citizens Housing and Planning Association.
-This workshop is free, but registration is required.
+This event was co-sponsored by MHP, the Local Initiatives Support Corporation Boston, the Massachusetts Association of Community Development Corporations, and the Citizens Housing and Planning Association.

-This virtual workshop will focus on the requirements, recommendations, and important considerations regarding the recently released 2020 Enterprise Green Communities Criteria.
-We will discuss the critical components of the 2020 Criteria, significant changes as compared to the 2015 Criteria, and available resources for the certification process.
-We will also identify the best steps for development teams to take in order to ensure successful certification.
-To prepare for this event, you can review the 2020 Criteria and email Enterprise with any questions about the Criteria or this workshop.
+This virtual workshop focused on the requirements, recommendations, and important considerations regarding the recently released 2020 Enterprise Green Communities Criteria.
+Discussion centered on the critical components of the 2020 Criteria, significant changes as compared to the 2015 Criteria, and available resources for the certification process.
+The workshop also identified best steps for development teams to take in order to ensure successful certification.

 Enterprise Community Partners is a national nonprofit that supports affordable housing in a variety of ways, from community support to advocacy to investing capital to create and preserve rental homes people can afford.
 Theis the latest version of the guidelines, first introduced in 2005.
 Updates include a Path to Zero Energy, new water-quality standards, and a new approach to affordable housing in rural areas, tribal communities and small towns.